christo-mabbs11/bimbus-docs/readme.md

 *   `-o` or `--output` (optional): Specifies the output directory where the generated documentation will be saved.
 If not provided, the documentation will be saved in the current working directory.
 *   `-f` or `--filetype` (optional): Specifies the output file type for the generated documentation (default: markdown).
 Can be 'markdown', 'html', 'txt' or 'docx'.
 *   `-v` or `--verbose` (optional): Enables verbose output for detailed information (default: false).
-*   `-h` or `--help`: Displays the help message for Bimbus.
+*   `-h` or `--help`: Displays the help message for BimBus.

 🌟  Examples
 --------

-The following are some examples on how to run Bimbus.
+The following are some examples on how to run BimBus.

 Basic usage:
 ```